 Q: "Where can I find City of West Hollywood government and access channels?"

-A: All of the City's Cable Access channels are available on Time Warner Cable (TWC) and AT&T U-verse.
-Access our Bulletin Board on TWC channel 6, Government Access and meetings on TWC channel 10, and Public Access on TWC channel 36.
+A: All of the City's Cable Access channels are available on Charter Spectrum cable and AT&T U-verse.
+Access our Bulletin Board on Spectrum channel 6, Government Access and meetings on Spectrum channel 10, and Public Access on Spectrum channel 36.
 To access these channels on AT&T U-verse, navigate to channel 99 and select the station you want from the menu.
 The available stations are listed alphabetically, so West Hollywood will be near the bottom.
-WehoTV Government Access channel is also streamed live via the internet, and can be accessed on your desktop or mobile device at www.weho.org/wehotv.
+WeHoTV Government Access channel is also streamed live via the internet, and can be accessed on your desktop or mobile device at www.weho.org/wehotv.

 Q: "What does the City do with regard to cable TV?"